Subrahmanyajoshi/Data-Preprocessing-with-Dataflow-Pipelines/README.md

 - The same apache beam pipelines can also be run locally by toggling a single parameter of pipeline.

 ### Important:
-- Notebooks I have mentioned above are Google Cloud vertex ai workbench notebooks run in Google Cloud with apache beam environment.
+- Notebooks I have mentioned above are Google Cloud Vertex AI workbench notebooks run in Google Cloud with apache beam environment.
-- All the python scripts are also run in vertex ai notebooks environment itself.
+- All the python scripts are also run in Vertex AI notebooks environment itself.
+- While mentioning paths of files/directories in google cloud buckets, make sure to mention full path starting from gs:// .

 ### Install Dependencies
 ```shell